Gai Jatra: Origin

-The festival is Sa Paru in Nepal Bhasa.
-In Nepal Bhasa, Sa translates to cow and Paru translate to Pratipada tithi (the first day of the fortnight, according to Hindu calendar system).
-The festival is called this because it is celebrated on Bhadra māsa śukla pakṣa pratipada tithi and the children dress as cows.
-It is popularly known as Gai Jatra (lit. cow carnival) in the Nepali language and across other parts of Nepal and the world.
+However, the association of the festival's origin exclusively with Pratap Malla has been questioned by historians.
+According to historian Prof. Dr. Purushottam Lochan Shrestha and historical evidence discussed in relation to the festival, Gai Jatra may have existed in the Kathmandu Valley more than three centuries before Pratap Malla's reign.
+The tradition may have been associated with Jayasthiti Malla, the ruler of Bhaktapur in the 14th century.
+The Gopal Raj Vamshavali, an important historical chronicle of Nepal, is cited as containing references to Sa: Paru or related observances from this earlier period.

+This interpretation suggests that the festival may have originated in Bhaktapur and subsequently developed in other parts of the Kathmandu Valley.
+Pratap Malla may therefore have continued an existing tradition in Kantipur, while introducing or expanding particular customs, performances and forms of satire associated with the festival.

+The historical origin of Gai Jatra is therefore not conclusively established.
+The Pratap Malla account remains the most widely circulated traditional explanation for the festival's establishment in Kathmandu, while evidence concerning the earlier observance of Sa: Paru in Bhaktapur suggests that the festival may have a considerably older history.
+In Bhaktapur, the festival remains particularly associated with remembrance of the deceased, processions, traditional dances and satirical street performances.

 Celebrations

 In the Hindu religion, Gai (Cow) is sacred like a Lakshmi and viewed as a mother.
 The children of those whose families had died would come out to Hanuman Dhoka Palace and the Newar priest performs the prayers for those passed.
 The children usually wear long skirts and must have a tulle belt around their waist with the ends hanging on both their right and left sides that drag on the ground while walking.
 It is necessary that it drag because it touches the ground (Earth) for the loved ones who died to ascend from Earth to heaven.
 This is a festival of dragging clothes while walking.
 The children also wear headdresses that have a cow drawn on them which is important, and they wear a moustache drawn on their faces.
 The Jatra is supposed to be religious for the Newar community to help loved ones pass from Earth to heaven and cheer those left behind.
 The parade of drag is done in the morning by children and in the evening with caricature and stand-up comedy by Hanuman Dhoka Dabali for the grieving Queen and others.

-Since the 1600s, the caricatures and jokes have evolved and also include political satires to make it more interesting on TV shows, usually the male standup comedians wear female clothes and perform both male and female parts of the play, this is a fun event for the Newar community as well as for all other Nepalese communities.
+Since the 1600s, the caricatures and jokes have improved and also include political satires to make it more interesting on TV shows, usually the male standup comedians wear female clothes and perform both male and female parts of the play, this is a fun event for the Newar community as well as for all other Nepalese communities.

 Gai Jatra in different cities

-Gai Jatra is mainly celebrated in the cities of Kathmandu valley—Kathmandu, Patan, and Bhaktapur.
-The celebrataion of the festival has also spread to other parts of the country which have a significant Newar community.
+Gai Jatra is mainly celebrated in the cities of Kathmandu Valley—Kathmandu, Patan, and Bhaktapur.
+The celebration of the festival has also spread to other parts of the country which have a significant Newar community.